Montgomery Public Schools

 ties.
 Career academies have three required elements: small learning communities; college-prep curriculum with career themes; and partnerships with employers, the community, and higher education.
 By design, these three central elements of a career academy lead to a school that is rigorous, relevant, and relational.

-LAMP has been named the #1 High School in Alabama and the 13th Best High School in America in 2013.
+LAMP has been named the #1 High School in Alabama and the 18th Best High School in America.
 Pre-AP enrollment in middle

 school is up over 700 students since 2010 to 4,043 in 2013.
 AP class offerings are up 50% and enrollment is up 94%.
 AP qualifying scores for